zakcali/gpt-oss-gradio-chat/README.md

     Reference: [Hugging Face Discussion](https://huggingface.co/openai/gpt-oss-120b/discussions/122)

 This script interfaces with a locally served model using [vllm](https://github.com/vllm-project/vllm), a high-throughput LLM serving library.
 Ensure you have `vllm` installed and a compatible hardware setup before running the server command.
 No API key is required for this script.

+## Additional information for GPT-OSS models

+Default top_p is 1.0

+Displays reasoning_content in a separate box